• About

 27 Saturday Feb 2010

-Posted by Craig in economy, Financial Crisis, Obama, Politics, Wall Street
+Posted economy, Financial Crisis, Obama, Politics, Wall Street

 derivatives, Financial Crisis Inquiry Commission, Lawrence Summers, Obama, Robert Rubin, subprime mortgages, Timothy Geithner